node-gh/gh/README.md

 ## History

 * **v0.1.2** May 28, 2013
+    * Add the hability to create an Issue
     * Add the hability to comment on an Issue
     * Rename pull request `--comment` to `--message`
     * Rename pull request `--pull` to `--number`